Pr1-xD/yt-music/readme.md

 2) Run the .py file

 Now you can just write the name of a song and the script will download it for you!
+ An error might occur while getting the url.